top of page

 How old do I need to be to work at Night Eagle?

 Counselors must be at least 19 years old or have completed their first year in college.
-Our counselors are teachers, students, artists, craftsmen, and musicians.
-Each has his own special skill, but all are expected to be able recognize unsafe conditions and to respond appropriately.
+Our counselors are teachers, students, artists, craftsmen, and musicians who love the outdoors and working with young people.
+Each has his own special skill, but all are expected to be able to recognize unsafe conditions and to respond appropriately.

-Night Eagle is looking for mature, energetic, fun-loving counselors who love the outdoors and can serve as positive role models for our campers.
-As a counselor you can expect to have many opportunities for personal growth as you learn and lead a variety of activities and communicate with campers, peers, parents, and the director.
+At Night Eagle we are looking for mature, energetic, fun-loving counselors who love the outdoors, have a sense of adventure and a willingness to try new things, and can serve as positive role models for our campers.
+As a counselor you will spend your days and evenings with 10 to 15-year-olds doing all kinds of activities and playing a variety of games.
+You can expect to have many opportunities for personal growth as you lead activities and communicate with campers, peers, parents, and the director.

 Where will I live if I work at camp?

-All counselors at Night Eagle live in 20 or 22 foot Lakota style tipis with four campers of various ages.
+All counselors at Night Eagle live in 20 or 22 foot Lakota style tipis with four to five campers of various ages.

 “ I knew when I met you an adventure was going to happen.”